Edens Zero: Production

 Following the conclusion of his series Fairy Tail on July 26, 2017, Hiro Mashima posted a Tweet on December 31, 2017, promising to start a new series sometime in 2018.
 After his visit to the Angoulême International Comics Festival in France, Mashima revealed that the new series would be "a new form of fantasy", and that the character Plue from his earlier series Rave Master would appear in the manga.
 On May 14, 2018, Mashima commented on Twitter that he was becoming "a little confused" due to working simultaneously on this series, a Fairy Tail continuation, and another "secret" project.
 He also stated that he was coming up with new ideas for the series "one after another".
 On May 30, 2018, Weekly Shōnen Magazine revealed that the series was tentatively titled Eden's Zero.
 Although the title is the name of the main characters' spaceship, Mashima revealed that he thought of a deeper meaning for it, but that its usage would depend on future developments of the story.

-When developing the idea for his next series, Mashima originally anticipated using another sword and sorcery setting similar to the manga he had drawn for the last 20 years, but decided on creating a "space fantasy" adventure due to a lack of such contemporary shōnen manga; he coined the term "space fantasy" from his own misinterpretation of "SF", the abbreviation of science fiction in Japan, as a child.
+When developing the idea for his next series, Mashima originally anticipated using another sword and sorcery setting similar to his previous manga, but decided on creating a "space fantasy" adventure due to a lack of such contemporary shōnen manga; he coined the term "space fantasy" from his own misinterpretation of "SF", the abbreviation of science fiction in Japan, as a child.
 He also cited the genre's unpopularity in shōnen manga as an influence, viewing it as a challenge he wanted to overcome.
 Mashima has described his approach to writing Edens Zero as being in between those of Rave Master and Fairy Tail, combining predetermined story elements with ideas that he draws "just from momentum" while writing on a weekly basis to give the manga a "real time" feeling.
-He has also expressed an intention to end Edens Zero when its number of collected volumes is in between those of the two previous series.
+He also expressed an intention to end Edens Zero when its number of collected volumes is in between those of the two previous series.
 In 2021, Mashima stated that Edens Zero would continue the themes of friendship, family, and battles from Fairy Tail, but that it may change slightly by the end when the mystery of the character Mother is revealed.

-Publication
+Media

+Manga

 Edens Zero is written and illustrated by Hiro Mashima.
-The series began in Kodansha's shōnen manga magazine Weekly Shōnen Magazine on June 27, 2018.
-Kodansha has collected its chapters into individual tankōbon volumes.
-The first volume was released on September 14, 2018.
-As of February 17, 2023, twenty-five volumes have been released.
+The series began in Kodansha's shōnen manga magazine Weekly Shōnen Magazine on June 27, 2018, and ended on June 26, 2024.
+Kodansha has collected its chapters into thirty-three individual tankōbon volumes released from September 14, 2018 through August 16, 2024.

-The series is published simultaneously in seven languages: English, French, Chinese, Korean, Thai, German and Brazilian Portuguese.
+The series was published simultaneously in seven languages: English, French, Chinese, Korean, Thai, German and Brazilian Portuguese.
 North American publisher Kodansha USA has released chapters of the series on digital platforms such as Crunchyroll Manga and Amazon Kindle.

-Media
+This was replaced with the K Manga app service that was released on May 10, 2023.